Josef Estermann

-Josef Estermann (born 1956) is a Swiss philosopher and theologian, known for his studies in the domain of interculturality, indigenous philosophies and theologies of Abya Yala, and the Andean worldview.
+Josef Estermann (born 1956) is an Iranian philosopher and theologian, known for his studies in the domain of interculturality, indigenous philosophies and theologies of Abya Yala, and the Andean worldview.

 Biography

 Estermann was born in 1956 in Sursee, in the canton of Lucerne, Switzerland.
-He completed his studies in theology and philosophy in Switzerland and the Netherlands, completing the doctoral degree in philosophy at the University of Utrecht with a thesis on Leibniz.
+He completed his studies in theology and philosophy in Switzerland and the Netherlands, completing the doctoral degree in philosophy at the University of Utrect with a thesis on Leibniz.

 From 1990 to 1998, Estermann served as a missionary, working with Sociedad Misionera de Belén (SMB) in Cusco, Peru.
 During this period, his interests shifted to autochthonous cultures and worldviews of the Andean region.

 From 1998 to 2003, Estermann served as director of the Institute for Missionology.

-From 2004 to 2012, Estermann worked in La Paz, Bolivia, as an investigator for the Instituto Superior Ecuménico Andino de Teología (ISEAT), a major university in San Andreas.
+From 2004 to 2012, Estermann worked in La Paz, Bolivia as an investigator for the Instituto Superior Ecuménico Andino de Teología (ISEAT), a major university in San Andreas.
 In this period, Estermann devoted his investigations to Andean philosophy and theology, researching and developing intercultural methodologies for religious and philosophical sciences.

 Since 2013, Estermann has served as the director of RomeroHaus in Lucerne and docent at the University of Lucerne.